aamirkhan2022/SQL-Projects/README.md

-# SQL-Projects
+# Mohammad Aamir Khan's SQL-Projects
-A collection of business specific case studies projects on DA.
+A collection of business-specific case studies projects on DA.